-To advance our mission in coming years the Center adopts a new strategic vision forward to guide its work and prioritize its activities.
-Our vision is that the Center will make Merrimack the premier undergraduate College for interfaith dialogue and intercultural education among Jews, Christians, and Muslims through distinctive, nationally and internationally recognized programs and services designed for students and young adults.
+The Center for the Study of Jewish-Christian Muslim Relations is dedicated to making Merrimack College the premier undergraduate institution for interfaith dialogue and intercultural education among Jews, Christians and Muslims through distinctive, nationally and internationally recognized programs and services designed for students and young adults.

 Engage students and young adults in interfaith and intercultural encounter, including:

-- Young professionals at entry level and mid-level positions; and
+- Young professionals at entry level and midlevel positions.

-Enlighten them for learning and growth on at least one of these three levels:
+Enlighten this community for learning and growth on at least one of these three levels:

-- Ethical sensibility to how religion and culture shape responses to contemporary moral issues; and
+- Ethical sensibility to how religion and culture shape responses to contemporary moral issues.

 - Personal growth through encounter with the religious commitment and cultural values of people from different backgrounds.